Nemin32/Nemin32.github.io/soulstorm/_posts/2024-09-01-storyrundown.md

 ## Where are the natives?

 **Type:** Unfixable without retcon

+{% include caption.html url="/imgs/storyrundown/natives.png" description="Did they vanish in the smoke that's all over this scene?" %}

 Okay, so Abe escaped with 300 Mudokons and then escapes from Monsaic with 300 Mudokons.
 So where are the others?
 The monks and slingshot wearing guards, those three tribal leaders who are so quick to sentence him to death?
 I just talked about him, but still, where's BigFace?